 - 1. The changes affecting the implementation of an RTA shall take place as soon as possible after the changes occur. - 2.
-At the end of the RTA's implementation period, the parties shall submit to the WTO a short written report on the realization of the liberalization commitments in the RTA as originally notified. - 3.
-Upon request, the relevant WTO body shall provide an adequate opportunity for an exchange of views on the communications submitted under 1 and 2 above. - 4.
+At the end of the RTA's implementation period, the parties shall submit to

+- 3. Upon request, the relevant WTO body shall provide an adequate opportunity for an exchange of views on the communications submitted under 1 and 2 above. - 4.
 The communications submitted under 1 and 2 above will be promptly made available on the WTO website and a synopsis will be periodically circulated by the WTO Secretariat to Members.